Last Updated on July 18, 2023 by Ryleigh Stangness

 Of course, the reverse is also true, where if a card with a higher interchange fee is used, then you would pay the higher transaction cost for that card.
 However, those transactions involving more expensive cards (with regard to their associated interchange fee) may not even increase your total transaction cost to what it would cost in a flat rate model.
 The great thing about the transparency that interchange plus pricing affords you as a merchant, is that you can easily see what your processor's margin is as well as what the interchange fees are, so you always know what you're being charged and why.
 This means you are always able to reconcile what you're being charged on your statement with what is clearly outlined by the processor, and you can actually understand the underlying costs you're paying for payment processing.

-For a more in-depth look at how interchange plus pricing works when compared with flat rate pricing check out this article.
+For a more in-depth look, read our article to find out how interchange plus pricing works compared with flat rate pricing.

 What Makes Interchange Plus Pricing So Great?